Special effects of The Dark Knight

+Nolan avoided using computer-generated imagery (CGI) unless necessary, insisting on practical stunts such as flipping an 18-wheel truck and blowing up a factory.

 Design

 Unlike the design process on Batman Begins, which had been restrained by a need to represent Batman iconography, audience acceptance of its realistic setting gave The Dark Knight more leeway.
 Chris Corbould returned as special effects supervisor.
 He described The Dark Knight as "the Batman I always wanted to make, but we had to step over Batman Begins to get to it.
 I am a desperate modernist.
 I like simplicity.
 On Batman Begins, I struggled with trying to make sure we didn't destroy the comic book-ness ...
 I'm grateful for [Nolan] because he burned everything down [at the end of] Batman Begins."